material-components/material-components-ios/README.md

 ### Usage

-The components are built upon familiar UIKit classes and can be added to a view with just a couple familiar lines.
-Simply import the Material Components header for the component you're interested in and add it to your view.
+The components are built upon familiar UIKit classes and can be added to a view with just a couple of lines.
+Simply import the Material Components header for the component you're interested in, and add it to your view.

 #### Swift